Axelrod-Python/Axelrod/docs/tutorials/further_topics/classification_of_strategies.rst

     >>> len([s for s in axl.strategies if s().classifier['stochastic']])
     36

-Or indeed find out how many strategy have only use 1 turn worth of memory to make a decision::
+Or indeed find out how many strategy only use 1 turn worth of memory to make a decision::

     >>> len([s for s in axl.strategies if s().classifier['memory_depth']==1])